 Although expert witnesses are supposed to be impartial and give a fair determination of the cause of the crash, the insurance company would not hire someone who is not going to advocate for their position.
 Families are often shocked when they learn the trucking company is denying liability for a clear liability crash.
 It’s what they do!

 What Computer Data Can Tell

 Computer data from the big rig is very important to establish such things as speed, braking, and gear at the time or near the accident.
 Most rigs now contain black boxes or computer data that can be downloaded to help establish facts that may otherwise be disputed by the expert for the trucking company.
 It is critically important that the plaintiff has access to that material before it gets away.
 Looking at finding the best truck accident lawyer is your first step.

 Things an Inspection Can Reveal

-Another component of importance in investigation of a serious injury truck accident is the vehicle inspection.
-Not only will photographs be taken and vehicle damage documented but also the individual components of the vehicle such as brakes, tires and other maintenance issue will be investigated along with construction of the driver’s paperwork including the driver’s daily vehicle inspection reports indicating problems with the truck.
+Another component of importance in the investigation of a serious injury truck accident is the vehicle inspection.
+Not only will photographs be taken and vehicle damage documented but also the individual components of the vehicle such as brakes, tires and other maintenance issues will be investigated along with the driver’s paperwork including the driver’s daily vehicle inspection reports indicating problems with the truck.